yjy0625/MiniGPT-4/README.md

 ### Running MiniGPT-4 Fine-tuning

-To launch the second stage alignment, first specify the path to the checkpoint file trained in stage 1 in line 10 of [train_configs/minigpt4_stage1_pretrain.yaml](train_configs/minigpt4_stage2_finetune.yaml).
+To launch the second stage alignment, download the pretrained MiniGPT-4 checkpoint using the following [link](https://drive.google.com/file/d/1RY9jV0dyqLX-o38LrumkKRh6Jtaop58R/view?usp=sharing) and then specify the path to the checkpoint file in line 10 of [train_configs/minigpt4_stage1_pretrain.yaml](train_configs/minigpt4_stage2_finetune.yaml).
 You can also specify the output path in line 39.
 Then, run the following command.
 In our experiments, we find that we need a GPU that has at least 24GB memory.